Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Unlike plants, fungi don’t photosynthesize.
 Instead, they break down other organisms, turning them into food, which gives them a porous texture.

 This can be dangerous to parrots that eat a mushroom that’s absorbed a toxic ingredient.
-Since mushrooms absorb nutrients around their environments, this could include:
+Since mushrooms absorb nutrients in their environments, this could include:

 A mushroom could become toxic if grown in the wrong environment.